Localization-delocalization transition for light particles in turbulence: Mechanism of localization-delocalization transition of light particles in turbulence.

 Furthermore, as hypothesized from the forced damped harmonic oscillator analogy, we observe that as the forcing frequency is varied, there is a remarkable resonance between the particles and the vortex filaments observed in the collective motion of particles (represented by the normalized velocity oscillation amplitude $v_0/v_{\text{free}}$), around the resonant frequency denoted as $\hat{\omega}_0$ (with the vortex natural frequency denoted as $\omega_0$ see Fig.~\ref{FIG5}(a)).
 Around this resonance frequency, the particle velocity amplitude exceeds that of the free travelling mode.
 This resonance is robust for small and moderate forcing amplitudes, as exemplified by the collapse of the curves, but vanishes at large amplitude as we enter the delocalized regime and the influence of the background turbulence vanishes, alleviating the constraint by vortex filaments.

 We find that the obtained natural resonance frequency $\omega_0$ scales most closely as the Kolmogorov frequency $\omega_{\eta}$ (see Fig.~\ref{FIG5}(b)).
-Physically, this is in agreement with the notion of resonance with vortex filaments with typical turnover frequency of Kolmogorov scale.
+Physically, this is in agreement with the notion of resonance with vortex filaments with the typical turnover frequency of Kolmogorov scale.

 We can also regard the collective particle velocity amplitude response as a function of the forcing amplitude as done in Fig.~\ref{FIG5}(c).
 As the forcing amplitude is increased, the system undergoes the transition from the localized state at small forcing amplitude, where there is significant trapping by vortex filaments, to the delocalized state at large forcing amplitudes that yields the free travelling mode.
 However, as we have seen, in the localized state, the particles can either display a decreased mobility due to their trapping or an increased mobility due to resonance, depending on the forcing frequency.
-As a consequence, different nonlinear responses can be identified upon gradually increasing $a_{\text{e}}$ (for a fixed $\omega$), whose changing rate (slope) of the response indicates the overall ``impedance'' properties of the system.
+As a consequence, different nonlinear responses can be identified upon gradually increasing $a_{\text{e}}$ (for a fixed $\omega$), whose changing rate (slope) of the response indicates the overall mobility properties of the system.

-For the different $\omega$, this response $v_0/v_{\text{free}}$ displays the different nonlinear trends as shown in Fig.~\ref{FIG5}(c), which are, by phenomenological classification similar to nonlinear elements in electronic fields, ``diode'' (response switch-on for smaller $\omega$), ``anti-diode'' (response shut-down for intermediate $\omega$), and ``pure resister'' (response unchanged for large $\omega$), whose main features are highlighted in Fig.~\ref{FIG5}(f-h), respectively.
-Note, that in the immobilized state at small forcing frequency and amplitude, particles are not fully immobilized due to the finite lifetime of vortex filaments, which effectively yields a finite ``leaky current'' of escaping particles.
+For the different $\omega$, this response $v_0/v_{\text{free}}$, induced by the driving external forcing, displays different nonlinear trends as shown in Fig.~\ref{FIG5}(c), which are, by phenomenological classification similar to the characteristic curves of current (response) with respect to the voltage (driving) of the nonlinear electric elements, ``diode'' (at a given small $\omega$, the system behaves like a diode when the response parameter $v_0/v_{\text{free}}$ increases as the driving parameter $a_e/a_{\eta}$ increases, like a response switch-on), ``anti-diode'' (at a given intermediate $\omega$, the system behaves like an anti-diode when the response parameter $v_0/v_{\text{free}}$ decreases as the driving parameter $a_e/a_{\eta}$ increases, like a response shut-down), and ``pure resistor'' (response unchanged for large $\omega$), whose main features are highlighted in Fig.~\ref{FIG5}(f-h), respectively.
+Note, that in the immobilized state at small forcing frequency and amplitude, particles are not fully immobilized due to the finite lifetime of vortex filaments, which effectively yields a finite ``leaky current'' of escaping particles, i.e., the response (particle velocity oscillation amplitude) is in fact non-zero while the driving factor (external forcing amplitude) reaches zero.